mulle-nat/mulle-bashfunctions/README.md

 ### Features

 * A common framework for initializing a script with subscripts
-* Array and associative array for backwards compatibility
 * Execution control, trace external commands without executing them
 * Extensive major.minor.patch version support
 * Logging with color or without